List of actors with Academy Award nominations: Table key

-An italicized First or Last year indicates the listed film's year of release when it is the first or most recent nomination of an actor with multiple nominations, otherwise the film year is provided after the film title in parentheses.
+An italicized First or Last year indicates the listed film's year of release when it is the first or most recent nomination of an actor with multiple nominations.

 List of actors

 The list is designed to be sortable by clicking on any of the column headings; however, sorting is only possible if JavaScript is enabled in your web browser.
 If viewing on a mobile device, switch to the desktop view to enable sorting by clicking on the word Desktop at the bottom of the page.
 The initial sort order is by actor surnames.